whalelephant/CertX/README.md

 1. Private to Private zones (key-exchanged) [Use Case 3] (Not implemented in the Hackathon)

 With all the cases listed, this project uses the concepts of verifiable credential to showcase IBC usage.
-We use [*dencentralised identifiers*] for entities to ensure no social mapping, behaviour patterns can be derived.
+We use [*decentralised identifiers*] for entities to ensure no social mapping, behaviour patterns can be derived.

 ### Design Overview